SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 }
 ```

-## Get a column in a fileStorageContainer by id
+## Get a column in a fileStorageContainer by ID

-This API will let callers get a fileStorageContainer column instance by id.
+This API lets callers get a fileStorageContainer column instance by ID.

 ##### Required permissions (at least one of)